|

 A. Paul uses the illustration of God commanding light to shine where there was darkness in the Creation.

-B. Paul state this light shined in his heart!
+B. Paul states this light shined in his heart!

 1. The earthen vessel is a transformed man.
 A sinner saved by God's Grace from sin.